 Alice lives in Oneonta, New York, where she teaches fiction-writing at Hartwick College, and in Surry, Maine.

 Writers Salon takes place the 3rd Thursday each month.
-Readings begin promptly at 7:30 pm (please arrive by 7:15).
+Readings begin promptly at 7:30 pm.
 Beginning with open mic, guests are encouraged to read personal works in this casual & welcoming environment (open mic is limited to 5 minutes per reader).
 Afterwards, enjoy a reading and presentation by a featured published author.
 Free & Open to the public.
 Donations greatly appreciated.
-Refreshments Served.